 She is also wearing the smile that indicates she wants something.
 What else?
 I think wearily.
 She is already wearing half my wadrobe.
 Can I assist her in any other way?
 Maybe she would like to make another withdrawal from Bank of Single Mum?

-She does a sweet lopsided grin that I cannot resist
+''A lift would be lovely Mum'' She does a sweet lopsided grin that I cannot resist

 I borrow from her vocab. ''Uggh.
 I'm tired.
 Do I have to?''